12-Step Treatment Pros and Cons

 There are obvious pros to utilizing the 12-step plan, such as the success of so many who’ve come before you.
 Support groups like Narcotics Anonymous (NA) are also widely known and facilitated across the globe now, making them the easiest meetings to seek out and attend.
 In addition, joining these groups comes at little to no cost to the addict; most collect small donations at meetings that are quite small in comparison to the cost of attending a lot of rehab institutions for other therapy formats.

-Drug addiction recovery at The Recovery Village
+12 Step Treatment Programs at The Recovery Village

 At The Recovery Village, you’ll find compassionate staff and skilled medical professionals who can lead you to solid ground where you can once again stand on your own.
 From detox to alumni support groups, we can provide you with world-class care while you enjoy all the comforts of home.
 We incorporate both 12-step and non-12-step options into our care models.
 Call us to learn more.